dtcenter/METplotpy/docs/Users_Guide/skew_t.rst

 Required Configuration File
 ___________________________

-The plotter requires a *mandatory* configuration, which is used to customize the settings to the skew-T plot.
+The plotter requires a *mandatory* configuration file, which is used to customize the settings to the skew-T plot.
 The **skew_t.yaml** file is included with the source code: